DevOpsPlayground/Hands-on-with-Hashicorps-Consul/readme.md

 ## Introduction
 During this meetup, we will see what Consul can do in terms of Service Discovery, Health Checking, and see how we can use its Key/Value store.
 We will create two nginx servers, serving two different pages.
 These pages will display keys from the K/V store of Consul using Consul Template.
 We will then dynamically load balance these two servers with a third nginx server, which will only send traffic to the servers that are online.

-INSERT DIAGRAM OF THE ARCHITECTURE
+INSERT DIAGRAM OF THE ARCHITECTURE from draw.io

 This is the order in which we will proceed: